 The DHS/DDS Case Manager, who is an employee of the State, monitors implementation of the member's service plan to determine the plan's effectiveness in meeting the needs of the member, to ensure the member's free choice of providers and to ensure the health and welfare of the member is protected.
 Case Managers assess services rendered to each member at least quarterly.
 A face-to-face contact occurs at least twice annually.
 The annual review process includes a discussion of the needs of the member and confirmation that all identified needs are addressed by waiver, non-waiver, or natural supports.
 The annual review process includes a discussion of the member's back-up plan, whether it was necessary to implement the back-up plan and if so whether the back-up plan was effective; any necessary changes are made to the back-up plan and included in the member's Individual Plan.
-Back-up plans address back-up plans and back-up staffing arrangements.
+Back-up plans address back-up housing plans and back-up staffing arrangements.

 The operating agency performance monitoring process is a record review of the DHS/DDS Case Manager record, based on a statistically significant random sample of members receiving supports through the waiver.
 One quarter of the representative sample is monitored each quarter.
 This results in a complete representative sample being reviewed each year.
 The record reviews include a review of service plans to assure: all member needs are addressed and preferences considered, by waiver, non-waiver, or natural supports; they are developed according to policy and updated/revised as needed ensuring an interim meeting was held within 30 days of identification or notification of the need for change in authorization of waiver services; services are delivered in accordance with the service plan including the type, scope, amount and frequency specified in the service plan; and that members are afforded choice between waiver services and institutional care and between/among waiver services and providers.
-The record review process includes a discussion of the member's back-up plan, whether it was necessary to implement the back-up plan and included in the member's individual plan.
+The record review process includes a discussion of the member's back-up plan, whether it was necessary to implement the back-up plan and if so whether the back-up plan was effective; any necessary charges are made to the back-up plan and included in the member's individual plan.
 Deficiencies are recorded and reported to DHS/DDS Community Services Unit for correction.